hengrumay/plotcon-2017-plotlyjs-workshop/README.md

 - Day 1 afternoon session: Adding charts to an HTML dashboard template

 - Day 2 morning session: Getting started with the Plotly.js event ecosystem, drill downs, and AJAX calls
-- Day 2 afternoon session: Wrap-up: Questions, individual project support, and time to use as the workshop participants see fit
+- Day 2 afternoon session: Wrap-up: Questions, individual projects, and time to use as the workshop participants see fit